LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 {: .important}
 For more best practices when training and tuning NLU, see [here](conversation-builder-best-practices-train-tune-nlu.html).

+#### Number of articles

+There isn’t a limit on the number of articles that a knowledge base can have, but the following are best practices:

+- A good guideline is 75-100 articles in a knowledge base.
+Keep in mind that every article requires some level of training if you’re going to use NLU (and not the text-to-text search mode).

+- If you have a knowledge base that exceeds 75-100 articles, consider splitting the knowledge base into smaller ones based on category, likewise splitting the intents into domains based on category, and adding multiple knowledge base integrations.
+Then have the NLU match the consumer’s question to the category-based intent and search the applicable knowledge base.
+This yields a faster response during the conversation.

+    If you have a knowledge base that exceeds 75-100 articles, also consider using domain intents, and, for the domain, use LivePerson NLU v2, which has better performance with large sets of data.

 #### Titles, intent qualifiers, and training phrases

 * Use full sentences, e.g., “How do I reset my password?”